SamuelSwartzberg/flashcardifying_text_temp/inf.md

 ### impl

-Rust allows implementing methods or associated functions for structs and tagged unions (enums) via the impl keyword For any impl block, we may indicate that we only want to implement it for something whose generics either are of a certain type or implement certain traits.
+Rust allows implementing methods or associated functions for structs, tagged unions (enums) and traits via the impl keyword.
+For any impl block, we may indicate that we only want to implement it for something whose generics either are of a certain type or implement certain traits.
+When we implement something, we can only rely on other things of the thing we're implementing existing, plus whatever trait bounds we've established. we may `impl` a Trait without any `for` clause to provide a default implementation.
+`impl <trait-list>` does not start an impl block and instead refers to a type that implements trait-list, with the advantage that this syntax can be used outside of a type parameter.

 ### Classes & objects